fubarhouse/ansible-role-python/README.md

 ## Author Information

-This role was created in 2015 by [Karl Hepworth](https://twitter.com/fubarhouse).
+This role was created in 2015 by [Karl Hepworth](https://twitter.com/fubarhouse), it was redeveloped in 2016 after the complexity was compromising the functionality and reliability.